Kovilambakkam: Demographics

 As of 2011^{[update]} India census, Kovilambakkam had a population of 27,374.
 Males constitute 13,935 of the population and females 13,439.
 There were 7,010 households.
 Kovilambakkam has an average literacy rate of 72.55%, higher than the national average of 59.5%: male literacy is 55.7%, and female literacy is 44.3%.
 In Kovilambakkam, 14% of the population is under 6 years of age.

+During the 2027 house listing census conducted in August 2026, Tamil Nadu government purposely all of the 2000+ houses in Madipakkam-II / S.Kolathur revenue village (Kovilambakkam rural panchayat wards 3 and 4) since this is an orphan village not under Chennai or Chengalpattu districts and the inhabitants there are no longer eligible for government schemes like getting patta, flood relief, etc. in spite of continuously paying property taxes for their houses to Kovilambakkam rural village panchayat which comes under Tamil Nadu state only.